cschuls/GTK4_Mystery/README.md

 override to the display, the override did work but affected both progress bars in a global manner.
 I could not individualize the CSS overrides.

+Strangely, I could apply a CSS override to a label widget and to the text of a button widget in my GTK4 version of the program.
+For some reason, the progress bar widgets would not react to the individual cSS overrides.

 Both the GTK3 version and GTK4 versions of the sample application will be uploaded if anyone wants to test out this scenrio.